With God, the Impossible

 from heaven [they could physically

-hear], as of a rushing mighty wind,
+hear], as of a rushing mighty wind, and it filled the whole house where

 they were sitting.
 Then there